Air Conditioning Not Working in Your Car? Learn 3 Common AC Problems

 - Check the cabin air filter to ensure that it is not clogged.

-Check the pressures in the system using a manifold gauge set.
-The recommended high-side and low-side pressures can be found in the repair manual.
+Beyond this, the next step is to always check the pressures in the system using a manifold gauge set.
+The recommended high-side and low-side pressures can be found in your vehicle's repair manual, or online.
+Once you have your gauges hooked up, move on to observing the AC compressor itself.

 Start with the AC Compressor